Video: Innovation in Agriculture with SK Herefords hosted by Dr. Roger Firestien

 Creativity is desperately needed in agriculture.
 There’s too much of this of the wine cellar mentality always whining about complaining about too hot too cold out.
 No no no no. Stop the complaining.
 Let’s focus on solutions.
 Let’s be creative.
 That’s what makes things work.
 So, it could be used on every farm in this country.

 Meet Phillip Keppler, partner in SK Herefords.
 SK Herefords grazes approximately 400 cattle on a 500-acre ranch near Medina, New York.
-Phil took one of my Creativity Courses at the International Center for Studies in Creativity at SUNY Buffalo State.
+Phil took one of my Creativity Courses at the Center for Applied Imagination at SUNY Buffalo State.

 Phil what was it like to be in the class?